jason-carter/GnuCash2Qif/README.md

 ## To Do

  - Add Unity / DI and Unit Tests (would normally have done this first if it wasn't experimental)
- - Consider a WPF UI (now that MS are supporting it going forward)